The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 reveals the closest possible interrelation between MARIA and IESUS.
 It shows that MARIA puts her life totally

-into the service of her son and his work of salvation.
+in the service of her son and his work of salvation.
 It even seems that her

 share in the work of salvation is equal to her son's.